 For internal and model definitions, it may be useful to find all occurrences of definition references within a model.
-This lineage function (aka impact analysis, aka where-used) is available from the contextual menu (or the Ctrl+F11 shortcut key):
+This where-used function (aka impact analysis, aka lineage) is available from the contextual menu (or the Ctrl+F11 shortcut key):

 Choosing this option displays a dialog displaying all instances of references to the selected definition, and the path to those instances.

 You may select an instance and go to the tree view of that reference.
 Lineage is enabled from the Object Browser and definition tab (model and internal.)